 (160 – 120) + (3.5 × 20) = 110

-Why Is The LSAT So Important In Admissions?
+Why Are LSAT Scores So Important In Admissions?

 It probably sounds absurd that your LSAT score could be more important than your four-year GPA.
-Why would something as important as law school admissions be determined by a multiple-choice standardized test that is only a mediocre predictor of law school performance?
 To explain this, consider the weaknesses of other admissions factors:

 - Undergraduate GPA can be unreliable because it is difficult to compare grades from different programs and different schools.
 Even individual classes within majors vary tremendously in difficulty.
 Also, classes that tend to be difficult, such as engineering, may not be reflective of the abilities needed in law school.
 Medical schools, for example, have it much easier because their pool of applicants must all take a set of required courses, such as organic chemistry, and those courses can serve as a reasonable yardstick.
 Law school admissions officers, however, don’t have that luxury and are comparing students from hundreds of different schools, with hundreds of majors, taking tens of thousands of different classes.